-Completion of a total of 12 credits of approved coursework (no further coursework is required for HKUST MPhil degree in Chemistry graduate.
-Credit transfer may be granted on a case-by-case basis to students obtained master's degree from other universities);

-For students admitted in 2011-12 Last update: 2 September 2013

-- Registration of CHEM 6000 Chemistry Seminar in all but one regular term of full-time enrollment: - · Passing a qualifying examination; - Two seminar presentations: one based on literature unrelated to the student's doctoral research and the second on the completed thesis; - Defense of an original research proposal before a departmental committee; - CHEM 7990 PhD Thesis Research; and - Presentation and oral defense of the PhD thesis.
+- Completion of a total of 12 credits of approved coursework.
+(No further coursework is required for HKUST MPhil (CHEM) graduates.
+Credit transfer may be granted on a case-by-case basis to students who obtained master's degree from other universities); - Completion of and passing CHEM 6770 Professional Development in Science (Chemistry).
+Students are expected to complete the course in their first year of study.
+The maximum time allowed for course completion is two years for full-time students, or three years for part-time students.
+The 2 credits earned from CHEM 6770 cannot be counted toward the credit requirements.
+HKUST MPhil (CHEM) graduates who have taken and passed this course before may be exempted from this requirement, subject to prior approval from the Department Head and PG Coordinator; - Completion of LANG 5010 Postgraduate English for Science Studies, which should be taken in the first year of study.
+The 1 credit earned from LANG 5010 cannot be counted toward the credit requirements.
+HKUST MPhil graduates may be considered for exemption from this requirement; - Registration in CHEM 6000 Chemistry Seminar in all but one regular term of full-time enrollment; - Passing a qualifying examination; - Seminar presentation based on literature unrelated to the student's doctoral research; - · Defense of an original research proposal before a departmental committee; - Registration in CHEM 7990 PhD Thesis Research; and - Presentation and oral defense of the PhD thesis.